RajeshwarReddyKolimi/git-hooks/README.md

 - Cloned the repository to local.
 - Added a new readme file name "commit-log.md".
 - Navigated to .git/hooks folder and created "post-commit" script.
-- Added the script `echo "Commit created"` which will log "Commit created" when the commit is completed.
+- Added the script which will log "Commit details added to commit-log.md" when the commit is completed and the details can be seen in commit-log.md.
 - Added the executable permission to "post-commit" using `chmod +x post-commit`.
 - Added commit-log.md to staging.
 - Committed.